 Hey!
 I'm Sean

-I take photos and teach people like you how to become a better photographer.
+I teach people like you how to become a better photographer.

 Like many of us, I am drawn to the physical aesthetic.
 Using my camera to engage with a scene brings me to a world outside of the mundane, and allows me to see even the simplest of activities as utterly fascinating.
 Photographing everyday lifestyle scenes allows me to reflect on the beauty of the moment in front of me, resulting in a deeper understanding and respect for even the most trivial things.
 I have spent most of my 20’s traveling around the world, meeting other photographers, and searching for my own artistic style.
 I’ve learned that as we grow as photographers, our styles continue to adapt and change.
 This adaptation is crucial for our development as photographers, and has served a large role in the artist I am today.
 Sharing my development with you is something I highly value.
 Not only does it help the spread of knowledge, but it allows me to continue to reflect on my own personal style and make steps towards the artist I hope to be one day.